Hamish Ogston: Recognition

-Hamish Ogston was appointed a CBE in 2011 for services to business and the community in York.
-In 2001 he became a Fellow of the Royal Society of Arts.
-Ogston has also been awarded Ernst & Young Entrepreneur of the Year Financial Services Award in 2000 and Outstanding Alumnus of the Year Award from University of Manchester in 2002.
+Hamish Ogston was appointed a CBE in 2011 for services to business and the community in York. and Outstanding Alumnus of the Year Award from University of Manchester in 2002.

 In 2010 Ogston was presented with a ‘Proclamation of Resolution’ by Councilwoman Janice Hahn on behalf of the Los Angeles City Council.
 It was awarded in recognition of his long-standing relationship with the Port of Los Angeles in San Pedro, his business relationships in America and his altruistic and philanthropic efforts.